 It feels light on the feet and the bootie construction feeds really well into this feature and feel.
 Additionally, with their overall lightweight construction and build this is an easy model to wear for longer durations.

 Despite having multiple things that I like about this shoe, there are a couple of cons that I think everyone should be conscious of.

-- Tight Sizing
+- Tight Sizing With Limited Volume

 As mentioned above, the Nike Free Metcon 4 has grown on me after wearing it for a few training sessions.
 Here’s how the model performs in the gym, a plyometric/agility setting, and a day-to-day/shorter run basis.

 On a day-to-day basis, I like this model and think the midsole and outsole are comfortable.
-While this model is a comfortable ride, do make sure you get the sizing right.
+While this model is a comfortable option, do make sure you get the sizing right.
 If I went up a half size in this shoe, then I think it would be even better on a day-to-day basis as right now it’s fairly tight.

 For shorter and mid-range runs (1-5ish miles), this model is fairly solid.
 The Nike Free tech is great for supporting and promoting forefoot running and the chain-link upper is breathable and lightweight.

 This model’s mid-foot construction and toe box are pretty slim.
 Out of the box, it makes this model feel super tight — even without socks on.
 Over a couple of training sessions, the upper has stretched a tiny bit and feels better, but all of this brings us to my sizing thoughts.

 I think for most folks, you’ll want to size up a half size in this shoe.
 If you have a wider and flatter foot, then a full size might be the call.
 As always, I’d recommend trying these on first before you buy.